 Welcome to our newest product - the Multi-Looped Leader - from Massimo Magliocco & Barbless Flies.
-We have these available in two different sizes:
+We have these available in three different sizes:

 The leader is a crucial element of importance (which is not completely appreciated) for the enormous advantages it can give you when dry fly fishing, fighting that scourge of the dry fly - drag.
 These leaders are specially designed and hand-tied with one thing in mind - eliminating drag wherever possible.
 This leader is unique, instead of knotting together gradually reducing diameters of line, to form the taper, this leader is tied with loops.
 The loops are micro perfection loops and are used to join the various parts of mono when making the knotted leader:

 Starting from the principle that in order to fight drag, apart from specific anti-drag casts, it is also necessary to have a specific leader with certain characteristics regarding length and the kind of taper, the more rigid the leader is the more difficulty you will have to model it.
 Recently in relation to this, the concept of “many knots” (more knots = more rigidity) has been demolished.
 Today's self-tied leaders tend to have a maximum of 4 knots and an attempt has been made to tie knots with a much slimmer profile.